 I never tell you guys about what goes on behind my sets, I usually just show you the wonderful pictures and give you my recipes.
 It may seem all great and perfect, but that’s not always the case during the shoot, trust me!
 For example, do you see those beautiful snowball flowers that are lying next to the bottle?
 While they are certainly stunning, they also caused me great distress because I actually carried in 8 bugs into my apartment just by bringing in two flowers.
 Crazy right?
 How can so many bugs be hiding within such a small perimeter?!
 Plus it wasn’t all the same kind, no there were big ones, smaller ones, ants and really gross ones.

 If you would know me better, you would know how girly I am regarding these things.
 Unfortunately, I am not one of those brave and chill woman who just pick up all the bugs and throw them out, no problemo what so ever.
-I’m more like “HOOOONEEEYYY COME HERE!!
-KILL IT KILL IT!!”
+I’m more like “Hooonneyy come here!
+Kill it!
+Kill it!
+Kill it!!”
 But my husband was at work and I was left with no option but to take on this fight myself.
 So long story short, I pulled myself together and bravely saved my set by discarding all the creepy crawlers, one by one, making sure that not a single one would be missed.
 I know, this certainly deserves a medal.
 Do they hand out awards for brave food bloggers?
 They should!

 Coming back to the rhubarb syrup though, there are many uses for this pretty pink syrup.